Industrial Research Institute: Membership

 To qualify for IRI membership, an organization should have as its primary purpose the creation, production, and marketing of physical or intellectual products or services based on technological innovation.
 Federal laboratories involved in technological innovation, research, design, or technical support of products and services may also join as Associate Members.
 The Board of Directors retains the right to offer limited membership to others at its discretion.

 Membership includes free attendance to IRI events and a subscription to IRI's official journal, Research-Technology Management (RTM).

 Publications

 IRI maintains a bimonthly journal, Research-Technology Management (RTM).
 It publishes peer-reviewed articles covering the full spectrum of technological innovation, from R&D through product development to commercialization.
-Oversight of the journal is provided by an appointed Board of Editors; the Editor-in-Chief and the Managing Editor provide day-to-day management of RTM.
+Oversight of the journal is provided by an appointed Board of Editors, led by the Editor-in-Chief.
+The Managing Editor provide day-to-day management of RTM.

 IRI also issues weekly e-newsletters, press releases and other marketing materials on important events, and occasional white papers on a variety of topics.